fatihbeyexe/Falcon-Bulk-Command-Executor/README.md

-## Falcon Bulk Command Executor: Automate RTR Commands and Scripts Across Falcon Groups
+## CrowdStrike Falcon Bulk Command Executor: Automate RTR Commands and Scripts Across Falcon Groups

 **Overview**

-The Falcon Bulk Command Executor is a PowerShell script that simplifies the execution of RTR commands or scripts across Falcon-managed Windows, Mac, and Linux devices belonging to a specified group.
+The Falcon Bulk Command Executor is a PowerShell script that simplifies the execution of RTR commands or scripts across CrowdStrike Falcon-managed Windows, Mac, and Linux devices belonging to a specified group.
 It utilizes the PSFalcon module to interact with the Falcon RTR API and efficiently execute tasks on multiple devices.

 **Key Features:**